Lone Star Farm| Babados Blackberry Sheep

 Ninja and his best buddy, Brennan.

-Experienced dogs, or seasoned dogs, are generally adults at least three maybe four years old, who have lived with the flock and have made enough mistakes, having been corrected by either their shepherd or an older LGD, so that they have become steady observers of the sheep with no desire in them to chase the sheep.
+Experienced dogs, or seasoned dogs, are generally adults at least two maybe three years old, who have lived with the flock and have made enough mistakes, having been corrected by either their shepherd or an older LGD, that they have become steady observers of the sheep with no desire in them to chase the sheep.
 Each dog on our farm seems to have found its niche in our little society.

 Axe, S.W.A.T. and Ninja after a hard days night.

 One of Swatty's very best qualities, kissing babies.
 If that was the only requirement, she could be mayor of a city.
 She adores babies of any species.